Why Most Teen Devotionals Stink!

 Then, comes that awkward confession: I really don’t know of any good devotionals for teens.

 You expect that on the other end that the person thinks you’re utterly incompetent.
-If they knew the reality: all teen devotionals stink!
-Not some, not many, ALL of them.
+If they knew the reality: most teen devotionals stink!
+Not some, not many, MOST of them.

 Here are some reasons teen devotionals are generally terrible:

 1.)
 Teen devotionals talk down to kids- Devotionals intended for students ages 13-18 usually address these students as if they are 3-8 years old.
 These devo’s challenge teens very little and can come across as patronizing and almost insulting to the majority of teenagers, because of how….babyish they sound.